Autodesk-Forge/forge-countdeletewalls-revit/README.md

 ![](visual_studio_settings.png)

-The environment variables you need to set should be as follow, most of them are same as detailed in [Design Automation Sample Tutorial](http://learnforge.autodesk.io/#/environment/setup/netcore).
+The environment variables you need to set should be as above, most of them are same as detailed in [Design Automation Sample Tutorial](http://learnforge.autodesk.io/#/environment/setup/netcore).
 The only one you need to notice is `FORGE_DESIGN_AUTOMATION_NICKNAME`, if you already set a `NickName` for your Forge App, e.g. revitiomycompanyname, please input the value of `NickName` here, if you don't set a `NickName`, you can ignore this environment variable, just leave it as it is.

 - "ASPNETCORE_ENVIRONMENT": "Development",
 - "ASPNETCORE_URLS" : "http://localhost:3000",